-Evan T. Miller is an associate at Bayard.
+Evan T. Miller is counsel at Bayard.
 Evan concentrates his practice in the areas of corporate bankruptcy and restructuring, representing preference and fraudulent transfer defendants in addition to debtors, official committees of unsecured creditors, secured creditors, and asset purchasers in bankruptcy courts across the country.
 Evan has been recognized by Super Lawyers magazine as a Delaware Rising Star in the practice area of business bankruptcy.
 In addition to restructuring matters, Evan has experience handling commercial litigation in Delaware, New Jersey, and Pennsylvania jurisdictions, as well as Delaware Statutory Trust matters.

 Evan created and maintains the Avoidance Action Update Blog at avoidanceactionupdate.bayardlaw.com, which tracks the latest developments in avoidance action caselaw and jurisprudence.

-Evan currently serves as one of two member contacts for Meritas, an invitation only international alliance of over 175 business law firms located in over 80 countries.
+Evan currently serves as one of two member contacts for Meritas, an invitation-only international alliance of over 175 business law firms located in over 80 countries.
 Bayard is the sole Delaware member of Meritas.

 Prior to law school, Evan was the recipient of the John J. Serff academic scholarship and a member of several honor societies while attending Bloomsburg University.
 Following graduation from Bloomsburg, he worked for a mid-Atlantic region recruiting firm.